AP Top 25 Takeaways: Heisman Chase, upset Saturday in Big 12

 A pure defensive player, a guy who does nothing but play defense, has never won the Heisman Trophy.
-Charles Woodson was the closest thing in 1997, but he moonlighted as a receiver and was a dynamic kick returner.
+Charles Woodson was the closest thing in 1997, but he moonlighted as a receiver and was a dynamic kick returner for Michigan.

 If it has not happened in 82 years, it probably never will.
 Especially with college football being more of an offensive game than ever before.